 The waterfalls on the Sunshine Coast are almost exclusively in the Sunshine Coast Hinterland, except for Serenity Falls in Buderim.
 Some of the waterfalls require a bit of walking while others are accessible almost from your car.

 Most of these waterfalls are best accessed by car.
-Public transport is tricky around the Sunshine Coast and involves irregular timetables and a bit of trekking to/from bus stops.
+Public transport on the Sunshine Coast involves irregular timetables and a bit of trekking to and from bus stops.

 BEST TIME TO SEE THE WATERFALLS ON THE SUNSHINE COAST